CROOKED-HEART/CROOKED-HEART/README.md

 <summary><b>Stamps</b></summary>

 <p align="center"><code>HEY HEY WAIT A SECOND!!!!
 I'm reworking my stamps right now, changing them from markdown to html to look more uniform...
 Also so you can hover over them to see the alt text..
 Go on, give it a try with these first few stamps!! ^_^</code></p>
+<code>Are you seeing just the alt text for a stamp?
+Try reloading, or open the image in a new tab if you wanna see it!
+None of my images are broken, Github just has a hard time loading them all in...</code>

 > `hey look at these stamps i made (f2u)`
 <!-- Beginning the long process of converting these from markdown to html.. -->